 In the ancient days, Chinese southerners measured water boiling temperatures by the size of three eyeballs: crab eyes, shrimp eyes, and fish eyes.
 (They did all this without the microscope!)

-• Fish Eyes—The biggest eyeball among them as large bubbles roam freely across the entire pot.
-This means full boil.
+- Fish Eyes — The biggest eyeball among them, large bubbles roaming freely across the entire pot.
+Full boil, 212°F / 100°C.

 So true and wise to this day.
 Imagine, back a couple of thousand years when there was no digital temperature gauge.
 Or, hello, whistling tea kettles?
 How ingenious.